forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 ## Configuring the Media Library

-The Media Library displayed media files found inside a single uploads folder.
+The Media Library displays media files found inside a single uploads folder.
 This can be configured from your site's settings.

 ![](/uploads/2018/01/settings-filepaths.png)